Alexey Kuzmichev: Sinking of The Prestige

 Crown Resources, a European oil and commodity trading arm of Alfa Group, of which Kuzmichev is chairman, was the owner of the oil cargo on The Prestige vessel, which sank near the coast of Galicia, Spain in 2002.
 The case concerning The Prestige centred on the negligence of the vessel's owner and was completed in July 2013.
-No accusations or financial claims were brought against Crown Resources.
+No accusations or financial claims were made against Crown Resources.

 LetterOne Group

 Kuzmichev is one of the original founders of the LetterOne Group.
 The LetterOne Group (LetterOne) is an international investment business based in Luxembourg.
 Its investments are focused on the telecoms, technology and energy sectors through its two main business units, L1 Energy and L1 Technology.

-Despite recently being required by the Government to sell their North Sea oil and gas fields, LetterOne have reportedly been told in a letter from a senior UK official that this 'is not a judgement on the suitability of LetterOne's owners to control these or any other assets in the UK.
+Despite recently being required by the Government to sell their North Sea oil and gas fields, LetterOne have reportedly been told in a statement from a senior UK official that this 'is not a judgement on the suitability of LetterOne's owners to control these or any other assets in the UK.

-International sanctions due to

-2 of Kuzmichev's yachts have been seized by France due the sanctions against Russians billionaires after the invasion of Ukraine by Russia.

 Kuzmichev is married to Svetlana Kuzmicheva-Uspenskaya.
-In 2016, he bought a $42 million mansion in New York City.
+In 2016, he bought a US$42 million mansion in New York City.

+Sanctions

+He was sanctioned by the European Union, Australia, Canada and the UK government in 2022 in relation to the Russo-Ukrainian War.
+In August 2023, the United States imposed financial sanctions on Kuzmichev pursuant to Executive Order 14024, placing him on OFAC's SDN List for "operating or having operated in the financial services sector of the Russian Federation economy."

+Two of Kuzmichev's yachts have been seized by France due to the sanctions against Russian billionaires after the invasion of Ukraine by Russia but were returned on appeal.

+Arrest

+On 30 October 2023, French police detained Kuzmichev and also conducted searches in the businessman’s Parisian mansion and his villa in Saint-Tropez.
+He was released from custody on bail of €8 million the same day.
+Kuzmichev is suspected of tax crimes and violation of sanctions.

+In November 2023, the French National Financial Prosecutor's Office (PNF) announced charges against Kuzmichev for tax fraud.
+He was subsequently placed under judicial supervision and banned from leaving the country.